-The Board of Directors (the "Board") has ten authorized seats.
-Mr. Eric H. Halvorson has informed the Company of his decision to retire and will not seek re-election at the Annual Meeting.
-Following Mr. Halvorson's retirement and effective immediately prior to the Annual Meeting, the number of authorized seats on the Board will be reduced to nine.
-All of the existing directors, except Mr. Halvorson, have been nominated for re-election at the Annual Meeting to serve a one-year term expiring at the 2017 Annual Meeting of Stockholders or until a successor has been elected and qualified.
+The Board has nine authorized seats.
+Mr. George J. Stalk, Jr. has informed the Company of his decision to retire and will not seek re-election at the Annual Meeting.
+Jami Dover Nachtsheim and all of the existing directors, except Mr. Stalk, have been nominated for election at the Annual Meeting to serve a one-year term expiring at the 2018 Annual Meeting of Stockholders or until a successor has been elected and qualified.